 Each entry in your ProTeach Portfolio, whether initial or resubmitted, must be entirely your work.
 While we encourage collaborative teaching and utilizing a support provider, each entry must be distinctly your own work.
 Software is utilized to scan all written commentary for overlap with previous submissions or with another candidate's submissions.
-If such overlap is detected, scores will be voided and an investigation with the ETS Office of Testing Integrity may be initiated.
-Results of all investigations conducted are forwarded to PESB (WAC 181-87-050, Misrepresentation or Falsification in the Course of Professional Practice).
+If such overlap is detected, scores will be withheld and a review by the ETS Office of Testing Integrity (OTI) will be initiated.

 You can learn more about the specifics of scoring by clicking on the following links: